3cho529/ADS_AWS_Public_S3_Bucket/README.md

 * CloudTrail data is available at scheduled time of the detection (latency etc.).

 A blind spot will occur if any of the assumptions are violated.
 For instance, the following would result in a false negative:
-* CloudTrail logging is disabled during the time when the public was made public.
+* CloudTrail logging is disabled during the time when the bucket was made public.

 # False Positives
-The detection does not have any known false positives, however, it is possible the bucket was made public for legitimate reasons (see below) even though the action violates AWS best practices:
+The detection does not have any known false positives.
+However, it is possible the bucket was made public for legitimate reasons (see below) even though the action violates AWS best practices:

 * Cloud engineer was testing a dev tool and closes the public permissions within shortly afterwards.
 * Cloud engineer needed to share bucket objects with trusted entities outside the account and makes the bucket public for a few days.
 A [presigned URL with S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html) should have been used.
+* Cloud team hosts a website using S3 instead of using CloudFront.

 # Priority